Testimony begins in accused teen killer's trial

 Grumbling was shot and killed at the corner of Corinne Street and Merle Place in the city’s West End.

-Testimony began with Detective Mark Britton, of the Johnstown Police Department, walking the jury through the area of the crime, including where Grumbling was.
+Testimony began with Detective Mark Britton, of the Johnstown Police Department, walking the jury through the area of the crime, including where Grumbling was found.

 Britton showed the jury a map of a 10-block area around where the crime happened, where two individuals were seen fleeing and where one of them, Daekwon J. Coleman, was detained nearby in the parking lot of the Christ the Saviour Church Hall.